Technology adoption life cycle: Examples

 One way to model product adoption is to understand that people's behaviors are influenced by their peers and how widespread they think a particular action is.
 For many format-dependent technologies, people have a non-zero payoff for adopting the same technology as their closest friends or colleagues.
 If two users both adopt product A, they might get a payoff a > 0; if they adopt product B, they get b > 0.
 But if one adopts A and the other adopts B, they both get a payoff of 0.

 A threshold can be set for each user to adopt a product.
 Say that a node v in a graph has d neighbors: then v will adopt product A if a fraction p of its neighbors is greater than or equal to some threshold.
 For example, if v's threshold is 2/3, and only one of its two neighbors adopts product A, then v will not adopt A. Using this model, we can deterministically model product adoption on sample networks.

 History

-The technology adoption lifecycle is a sociological model that is an extension of an earlier model called the diffusion process, which was originally published in 1957 by Joe M. Bohlen, George M. Beal and Everett M. Rogers at Iowa State University and which was originally published only for its application to agriculture and home economics, building on earlier research conducted there by Neal C. Gross and Bryce Ryan.
-Their original purpose was to track the purchase patterns of hybrid seed corn by farmers.
+The technology adoption lifecycle is a sociological model that is an extension of an earlier model called the diffusion process, which was originally published in 1956 by George M. Beal and Joe M. Bohlen.
+This article did not acknowledge the contributions of Beal's Ph.D. student Everett M. Rogers; however Beal, Bohlen and Rogers soon co-authored a scholarly article on their methodology.
+This research built on prior work by Neal C. Gross and Bryce Ryan.

-Bohlen, Beal and Rogers together developed a model called the diffusion process and later, Rogers generalized the use of it in his widely acclaimed 1962 book Diffusion of Innovations (now in its fifth edition), describing how new ideas and technologies spread in different cultures.
-Others have since used the model to describe how innovations spread between states in the U.S.
+Rogers generalized the diffusion process to innovations outside the agricultural sector of the midwestern USA, and successfully popularized his generalizations in his widely acclaimed 1962 book Diffusion of Innovations (now in its fifth edition).